Frequently Asked Questions

 - Our platform leverages both technology and the human expertise of our seasoned team of underwriting professionals

-- Our loans are secured by the business assets of our borrowers (perfected by a UCC-1 filing), and we also require the business proprietor to execute a personal guarantee
+- Our loans are secured by the business assets of our borrowers (perfected by a UCC-1 financing statement 1), and we also require the business proprietor to execute a personal guarantee

 What are your loan terms and rates?